isorna/dropcommander/docs/en/dfc/the-basics/ships-characteristics.md

 _Signature shows how visible a ship is on enemy sensors and how far away it can be spotted.
 Most ships use forms of active countermeasures like chaff, ECM (electronic countermeasures jamming) and other technologies to hide the ship by reducing its signature as much as possible._

-These countermeasures are considered to be in constant use and are taken into account in the ship's overall Signature.
-Certain kinds of damage, hard manoeuvring and firing weapon systems can all act to temporarily increase a ship's Signature.
+These countermeasures are considered to be in constant use and are taken into account in the ship’s overall Signature.
+Certain kinds of damage, hard manoeuvring and firing weapon systems can all act to temporarily increase a ship’s Signature.
 Signature can also be reduced in some circumstances, such as by issuing the Silent Running order for example.

 ### Thrust

-Thrust is a ship's maximum move distance per game turn in inches.
-Several factors such as the ship's orders or battle damage can affect available Thrust.
+Thrust is a ship’s maximum move distance per game turn in inches.
+Several factors such as the ship’s orders or battle damage can affect available Thrust.
 Under ordinary circumstances a ship must move at least half of its available Thrust for movement each turn (see the Orders and Special Orders sections of the rules for more details).

 ### Hull

 Hull is the number of damage points a ship can withstand before it is destroyed.
 Hull is a function of overall size and inherent structural integrity.
 This means it is possible for ships with good armour to have a weak hull and vice versa.
-Lost Hull points can be tracked on a ship's base using the pegs and number system provided, or if players prefer with a dice/counter placed beside the ship.
+Lost Hull points can be tracked on a ship’s base using the pegs and number system provided, or if players prefer with a dice/counter placed beside the ship.

 ### Armour (A)